The best snacks for runners are those that offer simple carbohydrates before a workout and a combination of carbs and protein after training.

 - Other vitamin and mineral content

-"You may want to stay away from any products that have sugar alcohols like (xylitol, erythritol, sorbitol and others) as they can cause digestive problems during runs," Czarnecki says.
+"You may want to stay away from any products that have sugar alcohols (xylitol, erythritol, sorbitol and others) as they can cause digestive problems during runs," Czarnecki says.

 1. That's It Fruit Bars